clarkezone/clarkezone.github.io/_posts/2020-02-15-previewing-jekyll-posts.md

 ### Docker Compose

 For simplicity, I've published the image and made [available on docker hub](https://hub.docker.com/repository/docker/clarkezone/jekpreview).
-To use it, this simple docker compose file is all you need with blog repo url and the secrect for the webhook.
+To use it, this simple docker compose file is all you need with blog repo url and the secret for the webhook.
 Make sure that when you configure the webhook, you point it at the server on which you deploy the image.

 ```docker-compose
 version: "3.7"